bcgsc/pori/docs/graphkb/loading_data.md

     [CC BY-NC 4.0](https://www.cancergenomeinterpreter.org/faq#q11c)

-    This is an external knowledge base which can be imported as statements into GraphKB
+    This is an external knowledge base which can be imported as statements into GraphKB.

 - ![logo](https://gblobscdn.gitbook.com/spaces%2F-LEybeKogIn-6VllQQKY%2Favatar.png)